 "Mariposas Negras [Black Butterflies] by Melanie Márquez Adams is a Spanish short story collection that delves in the mystical, macabre and eerie corners of the soul while juxtaposing them with brush strokes of atypical beauty and magical instances."

 Melanie's flash memoir piece, "Fried plantains in the Smoky Mountains", appears in Six Words Fresh Off the Boat: Stories of Immigration, Identity, and Coming to America

 "The book captures hundreds of takes on the immigration experience, including world-famous authors and celebrities such as Chimamanda Ngozi Adichie, Julianne Moore, Mario Batali, George Takei, Neil Gaiman, Amanda Palmer, and Billy Collins."

-Melanie is the editor of Del Sur al Norte [From South to North], an anthology of literary texts written in Spanish by South American authors living in the United States, awarded First Place (Fiction - Multi Author) at the 2018 International Latino Book Awards.
+Melanie edited Del Sur al Norte [From South to North], a collection of short stories written in Spanish by South American authors living in the United States, awarded First Place (Fiction - Multi Author) at the 2018 International Latino Book Awards.